How to Fix “reCAPTCHA Verification Failed” in Chrome

-1. Open Google Chrome and click the action button (three-dot icon) in the top-right corner.
-Then, go to Help > About Google Chrome.
+1. Open Google Chrome, click the three-dot icon in the top-right corner, and go to Help > About Google Chrome.

 Update Google Chrome